TWEAKS+inspiration : Spring Cleaning, etc

 In late March, Julio did a spring cleanup.

-My first real project was in March when Phil Bonadona spent the day cleaning the upholstery and carpet.
-Found on YELP, Bonadona Carpet Cleaning was excellent.
+My first deferred maintenance solution came in March when Phil Bonadona spent the day cleaning the upholstery and carpet.
+Found on YELP, the Bonadona Carpet Cleaning team was excellent.

 When we bought some new furniture 7 years ago, an old chair moved to our bedroom.
 I wanted to keep as I loved the white cotten duck slipcovers I had custom made years ago.